 Working on a construction site has its own hazards.
 Injuries can happen almost anywhere, and every single step could be your last one.
 On top of that, working on high altitudes makes things even more dangerous, as you may slip and fall down from a certain height and end up losing your life in an instant.

 Other types of dangers that lurk on construction sites are related to tools, equipment, and machinery used to work the site.
 Some of that machinery involve cranes.
 Here is how a construction worker can die after a crane accident.

 Hard to Climb On

 First things first, cranes are usually very tall, sometimes as tall as the building itself, if not even taller.
 The only way for the crane operator to get inside the control room is to climb the ladder all the way up.
 These ladders are attached to the side of the crane, and the only thing separating you from a certain death are the safety handles places next to your back.
 It is like climbing through a tunnel, with up and down being the only way to go.

 Reaching the top is only the first step.
 It is very common for a crane operator to have to inspect the crane and walk on its edges.
 At that height, a slight breeze could send a man falling down, a lack of focus or a simple slipping accident.
 That is why it is extremely dangerous to work as a crane operator, especially during cold or extreme weather conditions where the rain and ice add an extra slippery layer over the metal bars.

-If you have lost a loved one due to a crane accident, contact our Workers Compensation Attorneys in Los Angeles.
+If you have lost a loved one due to a crane accident, contact our workers comp lawyer in Los Angeles California.
 They will help you obtain death benefits and help you and your family receive the money for the funeral organization.